-When the Japan Fair Trade Commission (JFTC) provides a defendant company with an opportunity to submit its opinion against the JFTC's fact findings and the legal evaluation of the facts before the JFTC issues a cease-and-desist order or a surcharge payment order, the defendant company may request that JFTC allow the defendant company to review or transcribe the evidence that supports the JFTC's fact findings (eg, diaries seized in the course of a dawn raid, or statements signed by an implicated individual during interviews).
-Some of the evidence has redacted portions to keep the business secrets of the holder of the evidence and keep the identity of the individuals confidential.
+When the Japan Fair Trade Commission (JFTC) provides a defendant company with an opportunity to submit its opinion against the JFTC's findings of fact and the legal evaluation of the facts before the JFTC issues a cease-and-desist order or a surcharge payment order, the defendant company may request that JFTC allow the defendant company to review or transcribe the evidence that supports the JFTC's findings of fact (eg, diaries seized in the course of a dawn raid or statements signed by an implicated individual during interviews).
+Some of the evidence has redacted portions to keep the business secrets of the holder of the evidence and the identity of the individuals confidential.